Assi, Manikarnika & Dashashwamedh: List of Important Ghats of Varanasi

 The Raja Ghat

 Raja Ghat is situated adjacent to Babua Pandey Ghat and it was commissioned by first Maratha chief Gajirao Balaji in the year 1720.
-Raja Ghat was formerly known as Amrita Rao Ghat as the Ghat was built with stone slabs by Amrita Rao Pesac during 1780 – 1807.
-The Raja Ghat comprises of four temple Amritesvara, Vinayakesvara, Nayanesvara and Gangesvara.
+Raja Ghat was formerly known as Amrita Rao Ghat as the Ghat was built with stone slabs by Amrita Rao Pesac from 1780 – 1807.
+The Raja Ghat comprises four temples Amritesvara, Vinayakesvara, Nayanesvara, and Gangesvara.
 The Ghat also hosts four auxiliary shrines.

 The Narad Ghat

 Narad Ghat was constructed by a monastery chief named Dattatreya Svami in the year 1788 and prior to that the Ghat was known as Kuvai Ghat.
 Images of Naradesvara, Atrisvara, Vasukisvara, and Dattatreyesvara situated on the upper side of the Ghat.

 Manasarovar Ghat was built by Raja Man Singh of Jaipur in the year 1585 and the Ghat was renovated in the year 1805.
 The Ghat hosts the shrines of Lord Rama his brother Lakshman and Dattatreya.
 The top of Manasarovar Ghat has a sacred pond which represents the actual Manasarovar Lake situated in Tibet.
 Lake Manasarovar is the source of some major Rivers of India like River Indus.

 Kedar Ghat is another important Ghats of Varanasi and it is characterized by the temple of Kedaresvara which is the main deity of this Ghat.
 The other sacred shrines at Kedar Ghat includes Tarakesvara, Gauri Kunda, and Vitanka Narasimha.